Lactobacillus is a type of "friendly" bacteria. It lives in your body but doesn't cause disease. You can also get it in food and supplements.

 Infections.
 Many studies show that lactobacillus may help prevent infections.
 For example, it may help prevent lung infections in children in daycare centers.
 It also may help treat or prevent vaginal infections caused by bacteria.

-But there isn't enough known about using lactobacillus for colds or urinary tract infections.
+But there isn't enough known about using lactobacillus for urinary tract infections, flu prevention or weight loss.
 And it isn't clear if it can boost the immune system or prevent infections in people on ventilators.

 Skin problems.
 People take lactobacillus to try to treat:

-Researchers have used many different doses of lactobacillus.
+Researchers have used many different strains and doses of lactobacillus.
 The optimal dose is not known.
-But a typical daily dose ranges from 1 to 10 billion living organisms.
-You take this divided into three to four doses each day.
+But a typical daily dose ranges from 1 to 10 billion colony-forming units (CFUs) per day.
+You take this divided into three to four doses each day, ideally before or with meals.
 It may work better if the product is kept in the refrigerator.

 Lactobacillus is called a probiotic when you take it in adequate amounts to help with health.
 However, supplement ingredients and quality may vary widely from maker to maker.
 This makes it hard to set a standard dose.